cardano-foundation/CIPs/CIP-0072/README.md

 ```

 ### Properties
-*`subject`*: Identifier of the claim subject (i.e dapp).
+*`subject`*: Identifier of the claim subject (i.e dApp).
 A UTF-8 encoded string.
-This uniquess of this property cannot be guaranteed by the protocol and multiple claims for the same subject may exist therefore it is required to exist some mechanism to assert trust in the *veracity* of this property.
+This uniqueness of this property cannot be guaranteed by the protocol and multiple claims for the same subject may exist therefore it is required to exist some mechanism to assert trust in the *veracity* of this property.

 *`type`*: The type of the claim.
 This is a JSON object that contains the following properties:
 - *`action`*: The action that the certificate is asserting.
 It can take the following values: